As the home and heart of student life we have taken steps to make living and learning at Parkside house as COVID-19 secure as possible.

 Parkside House has three parts: 5 studios, 14 twodios and 4 shared apartments with an entrance on Grove Road overlooking Grove Park.
 1 twodio and 9 shared apartments have an entrance on Wadham Street opposite the Blakehay Theatre.
 The Parkside Dance Studio complex has a non-resident entrance in Old Post Office Lane which leads off Wadham Street.
 Access to the three parts of Parkside House, each floor, lift and all living and learning communal areas is controlled by a keyless entry system managed by the residential warden.

-Where possible, we are also allocating shared accommodation to students on the same course to create small groups who live, study and play together.
-Students already use the Parkside House Facebook page to get to know each other before coming to UCW.
-But this year we will also help students as best we can to find others on the same course to live and learn together at Parkside House and UCW.
+Where possible, we are also allocating shared accommodation to students on the same course to create a group who live, study and play together.
+Students already use the Parkside House Facebook page to get to know each other, and we also help students as best we can to find others on the same course to live and learn together at Parkside House.

 We look forward to welcoming you to Parkside House.